 As the crew listened, and kept mostly quiet given the new crewmembers and what they didn't know, the commenters continued on discussing the different facets and conspiracy theories causing ripples in the Rhylanor system.
 Of course, their angles on the story were colored by the views of the media in the Equus system.
 Still, those who knew better than the commenters or even the TAS news kept quiet.
 Of course, the story led to yet another discussion of the attack on the salvage station and efforts to recover the remaining hulks adrift from that attack.

-command, announced variations of the deployment.
-This included a
+announced variations of the deployment.
+This included a detachment of vessels

-seemed to be turning into a possible Imperial Intervention.
-As
+Senator's investigations seemed to be turning into a possible Imperial Intervention

-forces continued to build in the Natoko system, Natokan representatives
+As forces continued to build in the Natoko system, Natokan representatives both

-both protested the action while also calling out for allies in in
+protested the action while also calling out for allies in in comments that were

 The story droned on as the crew considered their former options and reflected on the loss of Inger's skills.
 Making powerful friends and earning nice toys by getting involved in the Natokan affair was no longer much of an option.
 They'd had the chance to infiltrate with Inger in the lead.
 Now, they'd have to sneak or fight their way in if anything.
 So the chance of making a score without too much of a fight was pretty low.
 Added to that, getting revenge on Mr. Mattin and his friends.
 That would have to wait now, as half the crew had no clue who he was or why he needed to die?
 And they couldn't know the real reasons either.

-Duchess is expected to be back in the Glisten system in under
+Still, the Duchess is expected to be back in the Glisten system in under three months.